 “If the government cannot sell mortgaged rice, it won’t have money to buy rice in the next round.
 Then, farmers have to sell their rice produce to rice mills at low prices,” he said.

 However, it needs more time to prove whether the rice mortgage policy will be accomplished.

-Under the rice mortgage scheme, management of rice reserves in stockpiles is a difficult task as the government must strike a balance between releasing rice in stock and preventing a drop in global rice prices and at the same time; it must oversee rice prices in the domestic market to prevent a rise that could hurt Thai consumers.
+Under the rice mortgage scheme, management of rice reserves in stockpiles is a difficult task as the government must strike a balance between releasing rice in stock and preventing a drop in global rice prices and at the same time, it must oversee rice prices in the domestic market to prevent a rise that could hurt Thai consumers.

-Although National Rice and Farmers Day was designated to highlight the importance of farmers, the so-called backbone of the nation, the future of Thai farmers remains uncertain.
+Although the National Rice and Farmers Day was designated to highlight the importance of farmers, the so-called backbone of the nation, the future of Thai farmers remains uncertain.

 According to a survey by the Thai Rice Foundation, the number of farmers continues to drop.
-And 90 percent of farmer’s children - the future of Thai agriculture - said they would not carry on their forebear’s work in rice paddies.
+And 90 per cent of farmer’s children—the future of Thai agriculture—said they would not carry on their forebear’s work in rice paddies.

 Another threat to the future of agricultural occupations is the issue of land.
 Rice paddies have changed into residential estates, commercial buildings, and industrial factories.
 Many remaining rice paddies belong to business investors and farmers become renters and workers on rice farms that used to be their own.

-Since the long ago past until now, Thai governments have always had policies to increase farmers’ income and improve their quality of living but to achieve the goal, more needs to be done seriously besides price guarantees and rice mortgage schemes and designation of the National Rice and Farmers Day.
+Since the long ago past until now, Thai governments have always had policies to increase farmers’ income and improve their quality of living but to achieve the goal, more needs to be done seriously besides price guarantee and rice mortgage schemes and designation of the National Rice and Farmers Day.